May 6, 2005

-MTAS was asked about certain payments to Board members and the verification of expenses related to those payments.
+You have asked about certain payments to members of your Board and the verification of expenses related to those payments.